CristianoGambirasio/MLProjectNTNU/ideas.md

 - bayesian CV with pipelines etc...
 - Creating a model only on observed data, then create a model ensembling the first model and another model created with only estimated data in this way the final model should give a rough prediction thanks to observed data, and then refine the prevision with the second (estimated data) model

+- new features
+    - GHI
+    - lagged (GHI,...)
+    - take all 4 values of GHI,...
+    - wind direction + new speed
+    - normalize radiation based on clear sky radiation

+- create Test set
+- use optuna
+- compare feature importance of xgboost with lasso feature importance